parasnathseth/Deadlines-Calendar-Creator/README.md

 I absolutely love using Excel and Calendar apps to stay on top of my deadlines and events.

 At the beginnning of every semester of university, I put together a spreadsheet containing all my course-related deadlines and dates for major events.
-I then end up spending a *really* long time creating events for each deadline.
+I then end up spending a *really* long time creating calendar events for each deadline.

 I created this simple script to automate the manual process of adding assignment due dates to my calendar, saving me some time each semester!